b-dhillon/6protons/README.md

 # 6 Protons

 ### Project Description:
 - Six Protons is a VR minimum viable product.
 It is designed to teach organic chemistry via visualizing concepts using interactive 3D models embedded in a virtual universe.
-The project in its current form focuses on organic chemistry (carbon is the only atom with 6 protons) however, this software is capable of creating a 3D lesson to teach any STEM subject.
+The project in its current form focuses on organic chemistry aka carbon chemistry (carbon being the atom with 6 protons) however, this software is capable of creating a 3D lesson to teach any STEM subject.
 The application is under development and currently being re-written.